-Frank is the 2014 Social Media inductee in the Friends of Literacy East Tennessee Writers Hall of Fame.
+Frank was the 2014 Social Media inductee in the Friends of Literacy East Tennessee Writers Hall of Fame.
 He can be found on Twitter, Facebook, Instagram, SoundCloud, and YouTube as @FrankMurphyCom.
 Frank’s blog, which was active from 2005 to 2015, was voted one of “East Tennessee’s Best” by the readers of the Knoxville News Sentinel for four consecutive years and the “Best of Knoxville” by the readers of Metro Pulse.
 In 2017 and 2018, he co-hosted a podcast titled SomeAntics with Krisha & Frank.

 Prior to moving to Tennessee, Frank worked at KPWR, KROQ, and KLOS in Los Angeles and WAVA in Washington, D.C.
 He graduated from George Mason University, where he won the Senior of the Year award.
 Frank and his wife Jere have two adult children.

 Frank’s hobbies include traveling, swimming, and growing figs. He became a KCBS Certified Barbeque Judge in 2013.
 Frank has visited all 50 states and plans to take his wife to the two states she has not yet visited.